David-MoreiraJ/David-Dotfiles/README.md

 - Music player (frontend): [NCurses Music Player Client Plus Plus](https://github.com/ncmpcpp/ncmpcpp)

-A terminal frontend for playing music with MPD, it is lightweight and it has a various features.
+A terminal frontend for playing music with MPD.
+It is lightweight and it has various features.

 - Video player: [mpv](https://mpv.io/)